-#49 which vaccines do I need to enter Bulgaria?
+#49 Which vaccines do I need to go to Bulgaria?
 There is no mandatory vaccination to enter Bulgaria, but some are recommended.
 The CDC and WHO recommend vaccination against hepatitis A, hepatitis B, rabies, and influenza.

-#50 Our final travel tip to Bulgaria is: Buy local!
+#50 Our final Bulgaria travel tip is: Buy local!
 It’s cheap and you’ll help the locals.
 One of the best ways of buying locally in Bulgaria is buying from road vendors in the countryside.
 You’ll see people selling fruits, veggies, honey, nuts and so on…